-Elisa Capitanio is a UX Designer at social media intelligence agency Storyful, and also runs her own independent abstract art business.
+Elisa Capitanio is Head of Design at social media intelligence agency Storyful.
+She also runs her own independent abstract art business.

-Elisa lives in the countryside and commutes to her office on Baggot Street by train from North County Dublin every day.
-During this time, she works on her art business, answering emails, writing newsletters and uploading social media content.
-She also takes time each day to watch the sunrise as she travels, as it inspires her and gives her a buzz to create.
+During her journey, Elisa works on her art business, answering emails, writing newsletters and uploading social media content.
+She also takes time each day to watch the sunrise as she travels.
+This inspires her and gives her a yearning to create.

-Elisa is very active on Instagram where she posts daily updates about her process, new paintings, promotions and everything else she’s working on.
-Along with following her on social, you can also learn more by visiting her website, where she sells her work and posts updates about art shows she’ll be exhibiting at.
+Elisa is very active on Instagram, where she posts daily updates about her process, new paintings, promotions and everything else she’s working on.